 Where: Augusta, Maine State Legislature & First Amendment Museum

 Deadline: First come, first serve, March 3, 2023

 What does a page do?
 Legislators are constantly communicating and making decisions while in session and pages make that communication possible.
 Pages hand out information packets or place the paper information on their desks.
 Pages will also run communication and documents directly from legislator to legislator.
-It’s fast paced and pages will be moving around the chambers quite a bit, taking direction from the Clerks.
+It’s fast-paced and pages will be moving around the chambers quite a bit, taking direction from the Clerks.
 We will meet at 8:30 for pictures and an orientation.
-Then at 9:00am we will divide our group with one going to the House and the other to the Senate where each group will receive their instructions.
-Session will begin by 10:00am and will likely conclude around 12:30pm, but the timing is never certain.
+Then at 9:00 am, we will divide our group with one going to the House and the other to the Senate where each group will receive their instructions.
+The session will begin by 10:00 am and will likely conclude around 12:30 pm, but the timing is never certain.
 Lunch will be on your own.